rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

 ```

- - set_sane_defaults: This method will be overridden by each specific Loginscanner.
+ - **`set_sane_defaults`**: This method will be overridden by each specific `LoginScanner`.
 This is called at the end of the initializer and sets any sane defaults for attributes that have them and were not given a specific value in the initializer.

  ```ruby
  # This is a placeholder method.
 Each LoginScanner class